 Life is full of challenges – and through MasterChef NZ I faced many little daily challenges that had to be met – one way or the other.
 Last week, I had a momentary regression back to that “foodie” challenge, when faced with the extraordinary donation of 80kg of snapper to Ronald McDonald House in Auckland. … Continue reading A “fishy” challenge at Ronald McDonald House, Auckland

-Link to the Front Page Article from: TheWairoaStar001 Dear Ruby, When I met you at Ronald McDonald House, your smile was infectious and your enthusiasm for life was obvious.
+Dear Ruby, When I met you at Ronald McDonald House, your smile was infectious and your enthusiasm for life was obvious.
 You were so strong and brave and faced your operation day with acceptance.
-I knew immediately that I would make every effort to visit your school and … Continue reading Nourishing the soul
+I knew immediately that I would make every effort to visit your school and to bring a food experience for you … Continue reading Nourishing the soul

 Last week I was honoured to host two amazing evenings of cooking.
 The clients were engaged and fabulous and I loved every minute of my time with them.
 The pictures tell the story, from the demo to the cook-off – and my smile as I laughed along.
 We discussed the nitty gritty of MasterChef … Continue reading When your heart is truly in it, it shows all over your face!

 There is something about keeping it simple and fun and interactive that is always a winning formula and chocolate certainly doesn’t hurt either!!!!!
-The Central Leader followed us on our cooking class journey at Ronald McDonald House in Auckland – the photos tell the story……click here to view
+The Central Leader followed us on our cooking class journey at Ronald McDonald House in Auckland – the photos tell the story.
+Please follow and like us:0